dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

     * kleopatra app/file/new key pair/create a personal OpenPGP key pair
         * advanced settings: select the maximum RSA value
         * use a passphrase
+        * while the key is created, you can move randomly your mouse and/or write something using your keyboard for greater entropy
             * in the kleopatra app interface in the "certificates" section: right click> export key -> this will create a .asc file containing the public key (`"BEGIN PGP PUBLIC KEY BLOCK ...
 END PGP PUBLIC KEY BLOCK`")
             * right click>export private key (so you can keep a back up)